Applied Ecopsychology Institute, Akamai University

 Cohen designed camp, school and degree programs around his 1965 discovery.
 He has been identified as a maverick genius who founded the process of Expedition Education in 1968 and initiated Educating, Counseling and Healing with Nature (ECHN), Natural Attraction Ecology(NAE), Organic Psychology and the Natural Systems Thinking Process.
 Learn about him from a new free online DVD video and his origins and history in nature-connected learning.
 You may discover that he is you and you are him.

 "Through my parent's love for each other and me, I was born in the womb of Planet Earth and its natural attraction to continually nurture my life.

 Earth is my other body.
-I know this because when I ask myself, “Who would I be if somebody/thing, took my Earth body away from me” I feel loss, anguish and despair.
+I know this because when I ask myself, “Who would I be if somebody/thing, took my Earth body away from me” I feel loss, anguish, pain and despair, like holding my breath too long.
 This urges me to help others use ECHN to enjoy Planet Earth as their other body and increase its/their well-being.

 Earth and I are an inseparable unity in nature's non-literate dance of the eons.
 However, society addicted me to relate to Earth through its nature-conquering stories and literacy while Earth remained non-literate.
 I have been in recovery, and help others recover, from that conflict ever since its destructive results confronted me.

 To our loss, most of us learn to sense our nature-disconnected conquest of Earth as 'normal' along with the suffering it creates, in and around us.
 I have created a free antidote for this delusion."

 "By scientifically validating the nature of our restorative natural attraction sensations and feelings today, we recognize that these sensory parts of us have been present since their creation during the history of the Earth.
 Our person and personality are living history museums of the world.
 The list of senses could probably be arranged chronologically and document the growth and development of our living planet.
 We each contain, personify and continue it."